EPCCed/Intro-to-HPC/content/Week6_Exercises/exercise0/index.md

 -   Become familiar with linux and the command line.
 -   Compile a prodived code example.
 -   Submit a program to run using the batch system.
+-   Understand the difference between message passing and threading in relation to the hardware of a super computer.

-The focus of this exercise will be to run a serise of hello world programs that help to illitrate how parallelism works on a super computer.
+The focus of this exercise will be to run a serise of hello world programs that help to illitrate how parallelism works on a supercomputer.

 ```{toctree}